kubernetes/kubernetes/docs/proposals/api-group.md

 2. Spelling the URL:

   The URL is in the form of prefix/group/version/.
-The prefix is hard-coded in the client/unversioned.Config (see [here](../../pkg/client/unversioned/experimental.go#L101)).
+The prefix is hard-coded in the client/unversioned.Config.
 The client should be able to figure out `group` and `version` using the RESTMapper.
 For a third-party client which does not have access to the RESTMapper, it should discover the mapping of `group`, `version` and `kind` by querying the server as described in point 2 of #server-side-implementation.

 3. kubectl: